CVSSP/maruss-website/README.md

     ## My Content

     ```
-    `menu_order` specifies the order in which a page will be displayed in the
+    where `menu_order` specifies the order in which a page will be displayed in the
     header.
 Omit this key if you do not wish for a page to appear in the menu.

-- Put your bibtex file in the `./_bibliography` folder.
+- Put your bibtex file in the `./_bibliography` directory.
 If it's not called `references.bib`, update the value of `scholar > bibliography` in `./_config.yml` accordingly.

 - If you don't want to use the default IEEE citation style, add your desired
-    `cls` file in the `_./bibliography` folder and update the value of `scholar > style` in `./_config.yml`.
+    `cls` file in the `_./bibliography` directory and update the value of `scholar > style` in `./_config.yml`.
 Note that provided `cls` files have been modified so that the citation number does not appear in the publication list (see [this](https://techblog.lankes.org/2015/04/06/From-Wordpress-to-Jekyll/) for more info).
+Therefore, don't use these files for anything else...

 - The entire bibliography of `./bibliography/references.bib` is generated, via [Jekyll-Scholar](https://github.com/inukshuk/jekyll-scholar), on the `publications` page.
 You can limit the selection to those entries with the (single) keyword given by the option `query_by_this_bibtex_keyword` in `./_config.yml`.
 This is useful for listing those publications belonging to the author(s) of the website (by default it is `maruss`).

 - If you want PDFs to be downloadable via a link attached to each reference, dump them in `assets/pdfs`.
-The only convention is that the filename of the PDF associated with a given bibtex entry should match the key, e.g.
+The only convention is that the filename of the PDF associated with a given bibtex entry should match its key, e.g.
     ```
     @article{bob_1933} -> bob_1933.pdf
     ```

 - Using your bibtex file, [Jekyll-Scholar](https://github.com/inukshuk/jekyll-scholar) will automatically generate a details page for each publication listed on the `publications` page.
 This page will appear at `site_url/publications/bibtex_key.html`.
 Details include an abstract, the bibtex entry and the DOI.
-If you want to append additional information to the details page (such as code, references, discussion points etc.), create a markdown file in the folder `_publication_details` whose filename matches the key of the bibtex entry.
+If you want to append additional information to the details page (such as code, references, discussion points etc.), create a markdown file in the directory `_publication_details` whose filename matches the key of the bibtex entry.
 For example, if `_bibliography/references.bib` contains:
     ```
     @article{bob_1933,
     title = {bob},